fboender/sla/README.md

 If a comment is present right after the function definition, it will be used as a description for the rule.
 Only one line is supported.

 `sla` will stop running as soon as a command returns a non-zero exit code.
+You can turn this off by wrapping a block of code with `set +e` statements:

+    set +e
+    # these commands won't cause Sla to stop if their exit codes are != 0
+    rm nonexisting
+    set -e

 ### Running rules without `sla`